Nostromos/dotProject/docs/Batch_Processing.md

 *Will you log success/failure per batch?*

 Yes.
 I will log all of it.
+How?
+Not sure yet.